Sigmax8/Julia-Projects/README.md

 # Julia-Projects

-#Repository of my Julia projects during the years.
+Repository of my Julia projects during the years.
-#Ideas for projects may not be mine, but their entire realisation is
+Ideas for projects may not be mine, but their entire realisation is.